Connect with others who understand.

 • High tumor grade (indicates more abnormal-looking and faster-growing cells)

-• Subtype of ovarian cancer (high-grade serous carcinoma, mucinous carcinoma, or clear cell carcinoma)
+• Subtype of ovarian cancer (such as high-grade serous carcinoma, mucinous carcinoma, or clear cell carcinoma)

-If you would like to know more about your individual prognosis, talk to your health care team.
-Your doctor is familiar with your personal characteristics and can help you understand how they influence your outlook.
+If you’d like to know more about your prognosis, talk to your healthcare team.
+Your oncologist understands your health factors and can explain how they may affect your outlook.
+They can also answer questions and help you plan your next steps.

 Talk With Others Who Understand